goddesswithin/website/README.md

 GitHub stores code in "repositories".
 A repository is like a folder on your computer that is marked to contain files for a specific project.
 The repository contains all of the files needed to generate the website on any platform that can run code.

-The **content** of the homepage, for example, is in [index.md](https://github.com/goddesswithin/website/blob/main/index.md).

-When GitHub goes to publish a new version of the site, it uses a program called [Jekyll](https://jekyllrb.com/) to generate the site.
-Jekyll separates all of the code that contains the design, layout, and structure from the files that contain the content.
-It can also generate pages from multiple formats. `index.md` is written in [Markdown](https://daringfireball.net/projects/markdown/basics), which is much easier to read *and* learn than HTML.
+The **content** of the homepage, for example, is in [index.md](https://github.com/goddesswithin/website/blob/main/index.md). `index.md` is written in a format called [Markdown](https://daringfireball.net/projects/markdown/basics), which is much easier to read *and* learn than HTML.

+When GitHub goes to publish a nwe version of the site, it follows these steps:

+1. It launches a program called [Jekyll](https://jekyllrb.com/).
+2. Jekyll first loads all of the files that define the configuration, design, and structure of the site.
+3. It then looks for written content and files to host.
+When it comes across a file it supports, it combines it with the files it loaded before to make a full web page.
+It will also update other pages with links to this page if needed.
+4. It then publishes all of the generated pages.

 If you want to create a new page, you can just create a new file ending in `.md` and start writing.
 You don't need to worry about including navigation headers, stylesheets, or other advanced website stuff, because Jekyll handles all of that for you.

-I plan on writing documentation for common maintenance tasks.
+I plan on writing documentation for common maintenance tasks, such as updating and creating pages.

 ## Who can make changes?